I'm Honey!

 These twenty-five women are from seven different countries.
 As I viewed the list, I could feel my body tense.
 Was I ready?
 I asked myself this question over and over again.
 I was excited and overwhelmed at the same time.

-Am I Ready For This?
+Am I Ready For This, or Will I Never Feel Ready?

 The world is in a bad place right now.
 Good vs evil looms heavy on the horizon.
 I live a short ten-hour drive from the front lines of a war.
 Was I ready?
+Importantly, I had to consider what truly matters in moments like these—how our lives are shaped by the actions we take, even when it feels like everything could go wrong.

 The women are from Ukraine, Poland, Serbia, Russia, Mongolia, Azerbaijan, and Yemen.
 I asked myself again, was I ready to facilitate conversations between literal war-torn countries?
+At this point, I realized that readiness is not about waiting for the perfect moment, but about having the mindset to wake up and step forward, even when it feels uncertain.

 If you enjoyed this story, you might enjoy the blog The Art of Bending With Empowerment.